 In this strategy, though, customers can be a double-edged sword.
 Make customers happy and they’ll spread the good word about you and convince potential new customers to visit; provide poor service, and they may dissuade potential customers from even giving you a chance.

 Overall, while this is a good strategy, it’s not one you should use if you’re looking long-term and are planning to grow your business or have it franchised.
-Small businesses have to deal with legal and government-related matters when it comes to running a business such as paying the appropriate taxes and dues and adhering to certain standards (such as sanitation standards for food businesses).
+Therefore, with small business grants have to deal with legal and government-related matters when it comes to running a business such as paying the appropriate taxes and dues and adhering to certain standards (such as sanitation standards for food businesses).

 But if you’re looking at it operations-wise, cooking a burger in a McDonald’s chain where cooking times are measured down to the second is a different matter from cooking a burger in a mom and pop restaurant.
 This can be used to your advantage, especially if this is a business you enjoy doing for a small community where almost everyone knows you personally, but if you’re looking in the long run, passion and drive may get you a stable business, but it won’t rake in the money.
 Some businesses are fine with staying small and operating without the business jargon used in bigger businesses, but if you’re thinking about your business from a financial perspective, you will have to learn about the other tried and tested business strategies.